Demonetization in India- The Great Fiasco

 The demonetization has dealt a severe blow to the Small Scale Industries (SSI), most of which are either closed down or are on the verge of closure.
 The real objective of demonetization seems to finish the SSI and provide an independent platform to Big Business Houses (BBH).

 How it Happens

 The large industries are more skilled than SSI’s.
 As an example, the daily production of jaggery in SSI is just 10 sacks, while the sugar industry produces 5000 sacks.
-In the former the cane juice is boiled and thickened in big cauldrons by using more fuel which increases the production cost.
-In the latter, the evaporaters are used and the workers are more skilled and highly paid, there are quality control labs and production cost is low.
+In the former, the cane juice is boiled and thickened in big cauldrons by using more fuel which increases the production cost.
+In the latter, the evaporators are used and the workers are more skilled and highly paid, there are quality control labs and production cost is low.
 Same is the case with textile, paper, rolling mills etc. Even then the SSI’s compete with BBH.

 All previous governments supported SSI as they produce more employment, e.g., 5000 sacks producing sugar mill needs 1000 workers, while the same production of jaggery in SSI employs 20,000 workers.
 SSI’s are entrepreneurship development centers and need protection to grow.
 Their production cost is more but they carry the weight of the society.

 Now the SSI purchases, cane pays wages and sells jaggery in cash.
 They do not pay excise duty or Sales Tax or Income Tax and demand tax holidays.
 It may be an illegal business, but the rules could be amended.
 Cash payment saves them from tax payments.